CrunchyData/crunchy-katacoda/postgresql-devel/basics/basicdatatype/intro.md

 create a table, we have to define what kind of data each column will store.

 If you have programming experience, the concept of data types isn't new.
-Data types in relational database management systems such as Postgres follow a lot of the same general principles, so this course will serve mostly as a refresher.
+Data types in relational database management systems (DBMS) such as Postgres follow a lot of the same general principles, so this course will serve mostly as a refresher.

 Since this is an introductory course, we'll focus on three of the most common data types in Postgres: character types (`char`, `varchar`, and `text`),